-The PM will maintain files, as appropriate, as repositories for information and data used in the preparation of any reports and documents during the project and will supervise the use of materials in the project files.
+The Contractor PM will maintain files, as appropriate, as repositories for information and data used in the preparation of any reports and documents during the project and will supervise the use of materials in the project files.
 The following information will be included:

+- Any reports and documents prepared.

+- Contract and work assignment information

+- QAPP

-- Any reports and documents prepared. - Contract and work assignment information. - QA Project Plan. - Results of technical reviews, data quality assessments, and audits. - Communications (memoranda; internal notes; telephone conversation records; letters; meeting minutes; and all written correspondence among the project team personnel, subcontractors, suppliers, or others). - Maps, photographs, and drawings. - Studies, reports, documents, and newspaper articles pertaining to the project. - Special data compilations. - Spreadsheet data files: Records of physical habitat, taxonomy, and metric calculations (hard copy and electronically). - GIS files (shapefiles and personal geodatabases).
+- Results of technical reviews, data quality assessments, and audits

+- Communications (memoranda; internal notes; telephone conversation records; letters; meeting minutes; and all written correspondence among the project team personnel, Subcontractors, suppliers, or others)

+- Maps, photographs, and drawings

+- Studies, reports, documents, and newspaper articles pertaining to the project

+- Special data compilations - Spreadsheet data files: Records of physical habitat, taxonomy, and metric calculations (hard copy and electronically) - GIS files (shapefiles and personal geodatabases)

-Original, handwritten field and laboratory data sheets, chain-of-custody forms, and hard copies of data spreadsheets will be maintained in the Contractor's files.
-Formal reports generated from data collection (electronic and hard copy) will also be maintained with the Contractor's project files and copies will be forwarded to Anne Arundel County Project Manager.
-The data reports will include a summary of the types of data collected, sampling dates, their values, and any problems or anomalies observed during sample collection.
+Original, handwritten field and laboratory data sheets (or original electronic versions) and chainof-custody forms will be maintained in the Contractor's files.
+Formal reports generated from data collection (electronic and hard copy) will also be maintained with the Contractor's project files and copies will be forwarded to the County Project Manager.
+If required, the data reports will include a summary of the types of data collected, sampling dates, their values, and any problems or anomalies observed during sample collection.

-If any change(s) in this QA Project Plan is required during the study, a memo will be sent to each person on the distribution list describing the change(s), following approval by the appropriate persons.
-The memos will be attached to the QA Project Plan.
+If any change(s) in this QAPP is required during the study, a memo will be sent to each person on the distribution list describing the change(s), following approval by the appropriate persons.
+The memos will be attached to the QAPP.

-All written records relevant to the sampling and processing of samples will be maintained by the Contractor's PM with copies submitted to the Anne Arundel County PM.
-Unless other arrangements are made with Anne Arundel County, records will be maintained with the Contractor for a maximum of 2 years following project completion.
+All written records relevant to the sampling and processing of samples will be maintained by the Contractor PM with copies submitted to the County PM.
+Records will be maintained by the Contractor for a minimum of 5 years following project completion unless other arrangements are made with the County.